 The role of the apex bank is to manage the exchange rate, not to gag or control it.
 In a situation whereby the CBN continues to dip its hands in Nigeria’s Foreign reserves, it’s imminent that Nigeria is likely to run out of dollars.

-We’ve seen that the CBN can’t meet the demand of FX in Nigeria considering the fact that Nigeria is an importing economy as a result of the “consistent” economic failure of government since the days of the military regime.
+We’ve seen that the CBN can’t meet the demand for FX in Nigeria considering the fact that Nigeria is an importing economy as a result of the “consistent” economic failure of the government since the days of the military regime.

 Pathetically, the same old retired soldiers are still in control of Nigeria’s economy, thereby further plundering the country into a generational debt.

 Paying High-Interest Rate

 In a simple analysis by Prof. Leo, Nigeria imports almost every it claims to produce or what is produced in Nigeria has foreign inputs.